AndyTQ/Functioning-Roller-Coaster/README.md

 The whole game is for educational purpose and is not for commercial use.

 ## Notes
 - This repository only features scripting component right now.
 - This repository is migrated from Unity Collab.
 - See the latest build at https://github.com/AndyTQ/Functioning-Roller-Coaster/releases
+- I haven't optimize & test the for all kinds of resolutions yet so there might be some issue with scaling.
+Currently for this game to run properly it's recommended to have a 16:9 screen supporting 1080p or above.

 # Screenshots
 ### Tutorial